R428, Coordination, Support and Monitoring of Career and Technical Education

 - Development of new campuses or significant repurposing of existing facilities that impact CTE.

 - Maintaining a joint resolution of collaboration, cooperation, and coordination that is updated on an as needed basis to reflect current practices and circumstances.

 R428-4.Support and Monitoring

 4.1.
-Consistent with Utah Code §53B-16-202 the Board of Regents develops specific funding mechanisms that maintain the high priority treatment of CTE programs and address the fact that many CTE programs are more costly than general education/transfer programs.
+Consistent with Utah Code §53B-16-202 the Board of Higher Education develops specific funding mechanisms that maintain the high priority treatment of CTE programs and address the fact that many CTE programs are more costly than general education/transfer programs.

 4.2.
 Career and technical education programming shall continue to be provided by all USHE institutions that embed a community college role within their respective missions.

 4.3.
 Appropriated budgets that support career and technical education shall reflect the high priority of meeting local and statewide industry training needs consistent with Utah Code §53B-16-202.

 4.4.
 The USHE institutions that offer CTE programs shall ensure that the programs are regularly monitored, reviewed, and adapted to meet changing local and regional education and training needs.

 4.5.
 Results of career and technical education program reviews as required in R411, Cyclical Institutional Program Reviews, and information acquired from industry representatives and other means of institutional assessment provide data USHE institutions use in determining program offerings and allocation of resources consistent with Utah Code §53B-16-202 and 4.1. through 4.4. above.